-A May 2015 medical study, published in the New England Journal of Medicine reports that roughly 25% of babies born at 22 weeks would survive if “actively treated in a hospital.”
+A May 2015 medical study, published in the New England Journal of Medicine reports that roughly 25% of babies born at 22 weeks gestation would survive if “actively treated in a hospital.”
 Even without extra treatment, a small number of these babies survive.
 A September 2015 study, published in the Journal of the American Medical Association reported that survival rates for babies at 23 weeks gestation has improved to 33%; at 24 weeks, the survival rate is 65%.
-With life-saving treatment, the NEJM study found that survival rates are even higher: “72 percent of 23-week-old and 97 percent of 24-week-old babies.”

-In fact, many hospitals now recognize 22 weeks gestation at an age at which they will work to save a premature baby:
+However, many hospitals do currently recognize 22 weeks gestation at an age at which they will work to save a premature baby:

 The vast majority of the hospitals in the study agree… — all but four of the 24 institutions examined offered active care to all or some of the babies born at 22 weeks.

 Planned Parenthood likes to cite Colautti v.
 Franklin, an old U.S. Supreme Court case that leaves a determination of viability up to the doctor.
-However – specifically when we consider that 72% of babies at 23 weeks gestation and 97% at 24 weeks will survive with treatment – Planned Parenthood should be loathe to pretend the Court sides with them:
+However – specifically when we consider the percentage of babies who will survive with treatment – Planned Parenthood should be loathe to pretend the Court sides with them: